the4chancup/4cc-aet-compiler/README.md

 - Checks that the dds files in the Portraits folder are properly named.
 - Checks that the boots folders in the Boots folder follow the format "k####".
 - Checks that the gloves folders in the Gloves folder follow the format "g###".
+- Checks that the collars in the Collars folder don't have the same filename as the collars from the other exports extracted in the same session.

 Having a Note txt file used to be compulsory but it isn't anymore.
 It's stil recommended to have.
 If there's no txt the compiler will try to use the first